Göran Kropp: Mount Everest

-For his 1996 ascent, Kropp left Stockholm on 16 October 1995, on a specially-designed bicycle with 108 kg of gear and food.
+For his 1996 ascent, Kropp left Stockholm on 16 October 1995, on a specially designed bicycle with 108 kg of gear and food.
 He traveled 8000 mi on the bicycle and arrived at Everest Base Camp in April 1996.
 Following a meeting of all of the Everest expeditions on the mountain at the time, it was agreed that Kropp would attempt to summit first.
 On 3 May, Kropp climbed through thigh-deep snow and reached Everest's South Summit, a point 328 ft from the summit.
 However, he decided to turn around because it was too late in the day and if he continued, he would be descending in the dark.
 While Kropp recovered from the ordeal at base camp, the 1996 Everest Disaster unfolded.
 He helped bring medicine up the mountain.
 Three weeks later, on 23 May, he again tackled the mountain, this time successfully summitting without extra oxygen support.
 He then cycled part of the way back home.

 He returned to Everest in 1999 with his girlfriend Renata Chlumska to undertake a cleanup, during which they removed 25 discarded canisters from the mountain.
 They also successfully summited together.

 Controversy

 In early 2000, Kropp and fellow Swede Ola Skinnarmo attempted to ski unsupported to the North Pole.
 Kropp had to abandon the expedition due to a frostbitten thumb.
 During the expedition, he shot a polar bear which had been stalking the two men.
 This led to accusations in the Swedish tabloid press by writer Jan Guillou that Kropp was a poacher, since shooting polar bears was an inevitable consequence of skiing across the North Pole.
 Kropp sued for libel and when he lost, decided to move to Seattle in the US.

 Later that year, in London, the 1996 Everest expedition leader, Michael Trueman, successfully sued the publisher of Kropp's autobiography for libel.
 Kropp had mixed Trueman's name up with that of expedition member Mike Burns and thereby made false allegations about Trueman's character.
-Consequently, the book is banned in the UK.

 Death

 On 30 September 2002, Kropp died from head injuries when he fell 18 metres (60 feet) while ascending the Air Guitar route at Frenchman Coulee near Vantage, Washington.
 While being belayed by Seattle climber Erden Eruç, his protection pulled out from a crack, and the wire-gate carabiner of the next piece of protection broke.
 According to Eruç, Kropp died on impact.

-Before his death, Kropp had sponsored the Göran Kropp Bishwa Darshan Primary School in Taptin, Chyangba, Solukhumbu, Nepal, which has 165 pupils and 8 teachers.
-A tax-exempt non-profit organization named Around-n-Over, established by Seattle climber Erden Eruç, aims to create educational and inspirational content for young students based on human-powered journeys.